 ...that in 2016, we produced fewer than 10 tonnes of GHG emissions per gigawatt hour as a result of our generation.
 That compares with an average number for utilities across Canada of more than 150 tonnes per gigawatt hour!

 ...we avoided 785 tonnes of GHG emissions in 2016, and saved 1,530 megawatt hours of electricity, through our external energy conservation programs.

 ...we avoided 126 tonnes of GHG emissions in 2016, and saved 246 megawatt hours of electricity, through our internal energy conservation programs.

-For the past several years, Yukon Energy has worked with the Northern Climate ExChange of the Yukon Research Centre to gather information about how climate change could affect hydro generation at the Whitehorse dam.
-Monitoring stations at the Llewellyn Glacier, and the Fantail and Wheaton Rivers has allowed researchers to record information such as air temperature, precipitation (both rain and snow) and solar radiation.
-This research is critical to Yukon Energy in terms of helping us plan for climate change and the implications on our ability to generate hydro power at our Whitehorse facilities.
+Yukon Energy recently worked with the Northern Climate ExChange of the Yukon Research Centre on a multi-year project to gather information about how climate change could affect hydro generation at the Whitehorse dam.
+Monitoring stations at the Llewellyn Glacier, and the Fantail and Wheaton Rivers allowed researchers to record information such as air temperature, precipitation (both rain and snow) and solar radiation.
+This research was critical to Yukon Energy in terms of helping us plan for climate change and the implications on our ability to generate hydro power at our Whitehorse facilities.